SeaQL/seaql.github.io/SeaORM/docs/05-basic-crud/08-active-enum.md

 # ActiveEnum

-You can now use custom enum in model where each enum variants are serialized into database value of string, integer or native database enum.
+You can now use Rust enums in model where the values are mapped to a database string, integer or native enum.

 - String
     ```rust